 CSP 675 - Internship & Seminar in School Counseling - 8 credits

-Please note, CSP 675 is a 4 credit course that must be repeated twice to earn a total of 8 credits.
+Please note, CSP 675 is a 4-credit course that must be taken twice to earn a total of 8 credits.